RobSchilderr/nextjs-native-starter/README.md

 9. Supertokens also supports [Authentication with JWT](https://supertokens.com/docs/thirdpartyemailpassword/hasura-integration/with-jwt).
 A good rule of thumb for mobile apps is that authentication should _usually_ (always exceptions 😄 ) be handled through something like JWTs.
 Supertokens their authentication with JWTs make it super easy to set up with [Hasura](https://hasura.io/docs/latest/index/) or [Supabase](https://supertokens.com/docs/emailpassword/supabase-intergration/setup), for more broad role-based access control and an easy-to-use API.
 In this [Youtube video](https://www.youtube.com/watch?v=sgicweOyDyk), Rishabh Poddar (co-founder and CTO Supertokens) explains his vision.
 By combining Supertokens and Hasura with a PostgreSQL instance hosted on Heroku/Render/Railway, you'd have a very compelling alternative to Firebase without being locked in.
 Another possibility is to use Supabase and have a similar stack.

-10. If you want a production-ready setup made for you with Hasura, check out [Next.js Native](https://nextjs-native.com)
+10. If you want a production-ready setup made for you with Hasura like in the video, check out [Next.js Native](https://nextjs-native.com)

 <img width="1436" alt="Screenshot_2023-02-20_at_6 00 08_PM" src="https://user-images.githubusercontent.com/35261620/221919365-4f784876-a79b-4f42-84e2-bbfc90ed91e2.png">